 Most dog experts put their lifespan at between nine and 11 years.

-One interesting study on cane corso lifespan found a correlation between coat color and longevity.
+One interesting study on cane corso lifespan found a link between coat color and length of life.

-Take the time to research reputable small-scale breeders and visit them in person.
+Take the time to research caring small-scale breeders and visit them in person.